LiamJShaw/virtual-pet/README.md

 ## Features

+Buttons for the following actions will appear at timed intervals.
+Up to 2 of each can be stored and, when they are used, the timer starts for generating another button.

 - `Feed`
-Once an hour? a feed button will appear, up to a max of two stored.
+Once an hour?
+Take away 1 unit of hunger from your pet

 - `Play`
-Once every 10 minutes or something?
+Once every 10 minutes?
 An actual minigame?
 Choice of games?

 ## How